How Much Minecraft Is Too Much?

 2. Is game play solitary or social?
 In the 21st-century, kids often don’t go outside to play with the neighbors.
 Instead, they hurry home from school to play Minecraft or Call of Duty with friends.
 This is becoming the norm for 21st-century socialization and play.
 I strongly encourage more flexible limits for social/digital play.

 4. How are they doing in school?
-Do they need more time to be working on the schoolwork but choose to play video games instead?
+Would they benefit from more time working on the schoolwork but choose to play video games instead?

 5. What is unique about your child?
-Is your child someone who can become obsessed or addicted to gameplay?
+Is your child someone who can become obsessed with gameplay?
 Does your child struggle to transition from gameplay to other more important activities?
-Does your child become overly irritable, angry, or depressed after gameplay?
+Does your child become overly irritable, angry, or moody after gameplay?

 If you are interested in more detail about how to apply screen time schedules to children of different ages and styles, I have written a series of articles about this topic.